webpack-contrib/terser-webpack-plugin/README.md

         extractComments: {
           condition: /^\**!|@preserve|@license|@cc_on/i,
           filename: (file, fileData) => {
-            // ⚠ webpack 5: there is only fileData parameter

             // A file can contain a query string (for example when you have `output.filename: '[name].js?[chunkhash]'`)
             // You must consider this
             // The "fileData" argument contains object with "filename", "basename", "query"